 Yes, even the hard way of the alarm works, but ...

-The rhythm of awakening can also be enforced by the wake-up method, as is the case with most people employed on a daily shift with fixed working hours.
+The rhythm of awakening can also be enforced by the wake-up method, as is the case with most people employed on a fixed-shift day shift.
 No matter when we went to bed, we set the alarm clock every day early in the morning for a predetermined time, and if we did not sleep enough, we would be so tired tonight that we would sleep as Sleeping Beauty just as we walk into the bedroom.
 The problem, however, is that this method can only be re-run safely once again after observing the extinguishing rule 8 hours before waking up.
 Otherwise, we come to the situation that we have a regular wake-up regime, but at the expense of permanent sleep deprivation.
 Here comes the most precious morning sleep when leptin is released in the brain.
 Lack of leptin causes more hunger over the day, not to mention sleepiness.
-Once again, "hardness" must be applied at dinner.
-If we adhere to it (or we are forced to observe it), waking up will not be needed.
+Again, "hardness" must be applied at dinner.
+If we adhere to it (or we are compelled to observe it), waking up will not be needed.